Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Structure of the main timing station at LINAC

+As there are four destination rings for LINAC, the main timing station needs to modulate the beam mode pulse-to-pulse.
+The principle of PPM is to modulate the beam properties of every pulse, by switching the control parameters, to improve the efficiency of LINAC.
+Every pulse corresponds to a beam mode.
+After one pulse, the injection beam mode gets switched, and, hundreds of parameters are changed accordingly.
+In total, 10 beam modes are currently used at LINAC, including 4 for normal beam operation and 6 for beam studies.

-Three EVGs and two EVRs are utilized to generate event codes and control the injection procedure~\cite{2014kajiConstructionCommissioningEvent}.
-The AC-GEN and TDC modules provide the ability to measure the AC50 arrival timing at every pulse and supply the data for the decision-making of the AC50-synchronized trigger and sequence shift algorithm.
-Owing to the DR operation, some event codes are not identical before or after DR, e.g., the event codes for DR injection (extraction) septum and kicker.
+Three EVGs and two EVRs are utilized to generate event codes and control the injection procedure.
+The MTG and TDC modules provide the ability to measure the AC50 arrival timing at every pulse and supply the data for the decision-making of the AC50-synchronized trigger and sequence shift algorithm.
+Owing to the DR operation, some event codes are not identified before or after DR, e.g., the event codes for DR injection (extraction) septum and kicker.
 Therefore, LINAC is logically separated into two parts: the upstream LINAC and the downstream LINAC.

-The upper-level EVG is triggered by the BSC for DR and MR. According to Table~\ref{table:bs_delay}, the BSC for DR and MR is 11.34 ms. However, 22.68 ms (i.e., 44 Hz) is used because it is close to 20 ms and simplifies the system design.
-The upper-level EVG carefully separates the injection pattern into sequences and delivers the main event and pre-event to the middle EVR every 20 ms. The main event and pre-event are then used for controlling the two lower-level EVGs which trigger devices at upstream LINAC and downstream LINAC, respectively.
+The upper-level EVG is used for sequence shift.
+It is functioned with the 16/18-pulse sequence and triggered by the 44 Hz BSC.
+The BSC synchronizes with the event clock (114.24 MHz).
+The events of 16/18 pulses are scheduled and stored in the sequence RAM of upper-level EVG.
+The time spacing for these pulses is carefully set to 20 ms with the help of the event clock counter inside EVG.
+Every 20 ms, the main and preparation event are delivered to the middle-level EVR.
+After 320 or 360 ms, the upper-level EVG resynchronizes with BSC.
+The logic is shown in Fig.~\ref{fig:sequence_shift_logic}.

-The middle-level EVR is responsible for generating output pulses from the main event and pre-event.
-The output pulse, which is generated upon the arrival of main event, triggers both the TDC and sequencer of two lower-level EVG.
-Triggering for TDC occurs immediately, whereas triggering for two lower-level EVG happens after 3.5 ms. This 3.5-ms delay, which is mainly used to reserve the runtime of the beam parameters switching, is achieved by adding the delay value of the pulse generator in EVR.
+The middle-level EVR is responsible for generating output pulses from the main and preparation event.
+The output pulse, which is generated upon the arrival of the main event, triggers both the TDC and two lower-level EVGs.
+The triggering signal for TDC starts the TDC measurement immediately, whereas triggering for two lower-level EVG happens after 3.5 ms. This 3.5-ms delay, which is mainly used to reserve the runtime of the beam parameters switching, is achieved by adding the delay value of the pulse generator in EVR.
 Note that this 3.5-ms delay is determined by our operational experience and can be changed to other values.
+The preparation event is used to perform PPM.

+The event codes and bucket selection delay values are set into the sequence RAMs of two lower-level EVGs every pulse.
+These events trigger devices at upstream LINAC and downstream LINAC, respectively.